 Alert RivCo allows emergency managers and public safety first responders to rapidly alert and warn the public in the event of emergencies.

 Alert RivCo is used to alert Riverside County community members of urgent actions to take during disasters, such as earthquakes, wildfires, and floods.
-The County of Riverside uses Swift Reach 911 to deliver Alert RivCo messages.

 Some cities in Riverside County have a city alerting system as well.
 Click on your city in the map below to see if your city has its own alerting system, and make sure you register for that system too.